What’s “snowing” on? Mercer County’s best winter adventures! Wrap that scarf and get ready for fantastic hikes, cabins, plays and much more.

 Which do you prefer: smoky BBQ or lemonata chicken?
 Take your pick with a pre-show meal at the Chuck Mathena Center in Princeton!

 February’s entertainment will be “The Passing of Pearl,” a story of friendship.
 When the play’s namesake dies, her friends reminisce about 1960s Memphis and the diner they shared together.

 The Feb.
 3 showing includes dinner from Savory Flavors BBQ.
 Your meal comes with pulled pork, chicken legs and side dishes like cole slaw, buffalo chips and dessert.

 The Feb.
 4 show is a lunchtime production with David’s Downtown; look forward to gourmet chicken, salad, pasta, rolls and dessert.

 Nothing beats the warmth of a crackling fire, deep in the heart of winter— especially when rentals are heavily discounted.
 That’s right!
 It’s low season in Mercer, which means cabins are more affordable than ever.

 Score deals at places like:

-- Brushcreek Falls RV Resort (Princeton): convenient to Winterplace Ski Resort and the Hatfield-McCoy Trails, this new attraction has comfortable efficiency cabins.
+- Brushcreek Falls RV Resort (Princeton): convenient to Winterplace Ski Resort and the Hatfield-McCoy Trails (no direct trail access), this new attraction has comfortable efficiency cabins.

 - Buffalo Trails (Bluewell): bring yourself or 15 other friends and family members!
 This attractive resort has comfortable cabins and cottages, plus a restaurant.